agriya/bookorrent/README.md

 # BookorRent

 BookorRent is an open source online platform for the booking and rental software.
+It is written in CakePHP with MySql.

 > This is project is part of Agriya Open Source efforts.
 BookorRent was originally a paid script and was selling around 12000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.